CircuitChaos/OpenMicron/README.md

 * Make the utility portable to other POSIX-compatible systems
 * Add support for full radio configuration editing
 * Confirm that 5Tone setting for Optional Signalling is kept in the same place as DTMF
-* Add checking of RX and TX frequency sanity during import (if it falls in the 2m/70cm range)
+* Add validation of RX and TX frequencies during import (if they fall within the range supported by the radio)
 * Extensively test all functions (I'm not using DTMF or 5Tone, for instance)

 If you want to help adding particular configuration function, the following will be most helpful: